maheshyaddanapudi/Product-Catalog/README.md

 Open http://localhost:8080 in browser (Preferably Chrome)

+1) Get Product Details

+          Request
+                ID : 13860428

+          Response
+              {
+                  "id": 13860428,
+                  "name": "The Big Lebowski (Blu-ray)",
+                  "current_price": null
+              }

+   Notice the name returned is from RedSky API Response "The Big Lebowski (Blu-ray)" and price is null as there is no price persisted yet, which will be done in #2

-1) Post new Product Pricing Request
+2) Post new Product Pricing Request

             {
                 "id": 13860428,